jfmalloy1/jfmalloy1/README.md

-### PhD Researcher, Arizona State University
+### PhD, Arizona State University

-- 👽 I study how complex molecules evolve over time on Earth and elsewhere, how society influences chemistry, and ways to help students learn better
+- 👽 I studied how complex molecules evolve over time on Earth and elsewhere, how society influences chemistry, and ways to help students learn better
 - 🤓 I'm learning how to use & apply PyTorch and ML methods to my research
 - 💬 Ask me about cheminformatics, astrobiology, STEM education, and running
 - :blue_heart: Pronouns: he/him
-- 📫 How to reach me: jmalloy3@asu.edu
+- 📫 How to reach me: jfmalloy1@gmail.com
   - [LinkedIn](https://www.linkedin.com/in/john-malloy-a72a519a/)
   - [Personal Website](https://john-malloy.jimdosite.com/)